giselehbm/LCI_Workshop_2023/README.md

 ## 4) Nuclei & Cell Segmentation

 The segmentation of nuclei and cells are the starting point of several image analysis tasks in microscopy.
+Let's try